-async\alert() Used to display an important message to the user while they are at the prompt in between commands.
+Display an important message to the user while they are at a command line prompt.
 To the user it appears as if an alert message is printed above the prompt and their current input text and cursor location is left alone.